techmo-pl/dictation-client/cpp/README.md

                          (=0) in seconds.
 Additionally print service health status, but only for a non-zero timeout value.
                               (defaults to 0)
-  --sync                      If present, will perform synchronous RPC.
+  --sync                      If present, will perform synchronous RPC
-                              This option should not be used with audio content larger than 3.5 MB.
+                              instead of asynchronous (streaming) call.
-                              MB.
+                              It is not recommended to use this option for large files.
+For audio larger than 3.5MB, recognition quality is degraded - for the best possible recognition, send shorter audio fragments or use the streaming mode.
   --time-offsets arg (=0)     If true, returns also recognized word time
                               offsets.
   --single-utterance arg (=1) Whether to perform continuous recognition (false)